jawah/urllib3.future/docs/user-guide.rst

 .. note:: HTTP/3 is automatically installed and ready-to-use if you fulfill theses requirements: Linux, Windows or MacOS using Python (or PyPy) 3.7 onward with one of the supported architecture (arm64/aarch64/s390x/x86_64/amd64/ppc64/ppc64le).

 .. caution:: If the requirements aren't fulfilled for HTTP/3, your package manager won't pick qh3 for installation when installing urllib3-future and it will be silently disabled.
 We choose not to impose compilation and keep a safe pure Python fallback.

+.. note:: Very old ``pip`` versions may not be able to pick the pre-built wheel accordingly.
+Make sure to have the latest ``pip`` version installed first.

 Making Requests
 ---------------